 - Emotional control.

 Most patients admitted to a hospital for traumatic brain injury have no BAC.
+(That’s blood alcohol concentration.)
 This had led some doctors to propose administering alcohol to such patients to increase their chance of survival.1

 Bottom line.
 Does alcohol reduce death from traumatic brain injury?
 Research strongly suggests that it does.
 An that it does so greatly.